 Definition: Summary statistics showing ownership by vessel type/company, sales stats by year/number/$, fleet stats.

-Companies: Search and compare owners by vessel type, fleet size, newbuilding’s and value.
+Companies: Search and compare owners by vessel type and live / on order fleet size.

 Sales Stats: View a breakdown of total value of annual sales and overall fleet by vessel type.

 Fleet Stats: Definition of vessel types, overall fleet size, average age and total market value.
 Split the fleet by live and newbuild orders for each ship type.
 See the number of future and past deliveries by year.